DaFrankort/lenny-dnd-bot/readme.md

 - `/disadvantage <dice-expression> [reason]` – Rolls twice, highlights the lowest result.
 - `/d20` - Rolls a basic 1d20 without any modifiers.
 - `/shortcut <action> <shortcut-name>` – Manage your own dice expression shortcuts.
 Create, edit, or remove shortcuts to quickly roll complex or frequently used expressions.
 For example, save a shortcut named "Fire Bolt" with the expression **1d10** and reason **Fire**.
 Later, simply use `/roll "Fire Bolt"` to roll with your saved settings.
+- `/showshortcuts` - See an overview of all the shortcuts you've created.

 ### D&D Data lookup